By Gustavoblalmiras • Last updated: March 2026

 - DPF/engine warning light (or “increased emissions” message depending on market)

-- Cooling fans running after shutdown more often than you’d expect
+- Cooling fans running after shutdown more often than expected

-- Regens that seem frequent (higher idle, hot smell) or regens that keep getting interrupted
+- Frequent regens (higher idle, “hot” smell), or regens that keep getting interrupted

 What usually causes it

-- Short-trip driving: the engine doesn’t reach sustained temps long enough to burn soot.
+- Short-trip driving: the exhaust doesn’t stay hot long enough to burn soot.

 What to check before buying

-- Ask the seller: “What’s your typical trip length?”
+- Ask: “What’s your typical trip length?”
 (DPF trouble is far more common on short runs.)

 - If possible, have an independent BMW specialist scan live data: soot load, ash load, regen history.